pome-gr/pome/README.md

 # How does pome work?

-`pome` reads and write accounting data on a [git repository](https://en.wikipedia.org/wiki/Git) which provides a powerful framework to collaboratively work on accounting data in a decentralised way.
+`pome` reads and write accounting data locally on your computer in a regular folder that is also a [git repository](https://en.wikipedia.org/wiki/Git).
+This approach provides a powerful framework to collaboratively work on accounting data in a decentralised way.

-`pome`provides a web UI that you can access from your browser.
+`pome` provides a web UI that you can access from your browser.

 # Getting started